panoptic-labs/docs/docs/faq/faq.md

 <details id="which-assets-can-i-trade">
 <summary>Which assets can I trade?</summary>
 Panoptic works on any ERC20 token.
-Panoptic users can create an options market on any Uniswap V3 or V4 pair.
+Panoptic users can create an options market on any Uniswap V3 or V4 token pair.
 </details>

 <details id="where-will-panoptic-launch">